Devyani-Lambhate/W-NET/README.md

 ### SSH data
 We used the gridded product of sea-level anomaly provided by copernicus marine environmental monitoring service (CMEMS) as our SSH input.
 This data is available at 27km resolution.
-We need to manually download the SSH data from the link below-
+One needs to manually download the SSH data from the link below-

  1. Download all the NC files from year 2014 to 2018 from the below link- https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-sea-level-global?tab=overview